Proudscapes

 2024

-What makes people proud of their region?
 I am a landscape architect and grew up in the German Suburbia before the emergence of the internet.
 After turning 18 in 1985, I got a drivers licence and the radius of personal life rapidly expanded.
 It was the end of the world as we know it and we felt fine.
 When driving around, me and my hometown friends were not celebrating the conurbations we grew up at or the abundant change of our region, moreover we celebrated the short-time escape from the pointless dreams of our parents, as we believed.
 We did read our familiar landscape ‘against the grain’ by experiencing the emergence of a new common landscape, which appeared by travelling, by coincidence or taking a shortcut.
 A space of experimentation with permanent fuel supply.

 Travel image